Are foam insulation panels a green choice?

 Another one of our bigger concerns in the past – the addition of brominated fire retardants (HBCDs) to rigid foam panels - has now mostly been phased-out by the major manufacturers.

 Before you head to the comments section with a list of other flaws that surround EPS foam, we know.
 It may be more susceptible to termite damage that other materials.
 It isn't as great for soundproofing.
 You don’t want to be around it when a building is on fire.
-All of that is true, but those are also solvable problems.
+There is some evidence that it can shrink over time.
+All of that is true, but there are workarounds to all those problems.

 The point is, things on the planet don’t look so great right now.
 And if we remove our blinders and acknowledge the true state of global affairs and the reality of how much we need to build over the next century to house untold billions of people, nothing can be left off the table if we’re going to pull out of this environmental nosedive.